1935 Bentley 3½ Litre Sports Saloon by Thrupp & Maberly

 The car was immediately taken off the road for a total restoration which included a bare metal repaint, interior re-trim and engine rebuild.
 The owner kept a meticulous log book of all of the work he had completed on the car and the costs throughout his ownership.
 The car returned to the road in April 1991 and its mileage at that time is noted as 57,781 miles.
 The car was then registered as CLC 485.
 The car had a Fiennes cylinder head fitted in March 2000 at around 65,000 miles.
 B78FB was regularly used during the Heighington’s ownership and it is noted as attending many Rolls Royce Enthusiasts Club and Bentley Drivers Club events.
 The car was often winning awards, including: 1997 RREC Annual Rally – 1st in Class and 1st in Class Elegance, 1997 BDC Annual Rally – “Highly Commended”, 1998 one of the classic Bentleys invited to attend the launch of the Bentley Arnage, 2000 BDC Annual Rally – 1st in Class ‘Patina’ award, 2002 RREC Annual Rally – 1st in Class Elegance award, 2002 BDC Family Day – Derby Class Owners’ Choice, 2005 RREC Annual Rally – 1st in Class Elegance Award, 2006 RREC Annual Rally – 1st in Class Elegance Award and in 2007 BDC Annual Rally – awarded the ‘Patina Class Prize’.

-Whilst now an older restoration the car still presents very well.
-The cream over black paintwork suits the car perfectly and its condition today is very good.
-The paint work still carries a high gloss, though there are the odd few stone chips and marks from just being driven as one would expect.
-All of the exterior trim and chrome are also in very good condition.
-Inside the car the cabin is just a ‘lovely place to be’.
+The current owner is very particular about his cars and this stunning Bentley has recently had some body / frame repairs done and the black repainted.
+As a result, today the car presents in near concours condition.
+The cream over black color scheme suits the car perfectly and the paintwork is excellent, as is all of the exterior trim and chrome.
+Inside the car, the cabin is just a ‘lovely place to be’.
 The leather is in excellent condition with no rips or tears, the hood lining is excellent and the carpets are also very good.
 The timber work is beautiful, complimented by the instruments which are all in very good condition and in working order.
 Mechanically the car is ‘on the button’, evidenced by its recent circa 500km round trip from Brisbane to Stanthorpe and back.
 The car has an electronic over drive fitted for touring.

 As one would expect with a car of this quality it has a complete tool kit in excellent as restored condition, an owner’s manual, original delivery documentation, ownership history, a comprehensive vehicle log book kept from 1989 to 2007 and other miscellaneous documentation.